rajkumarmutluri/JavaScript-Practice/README.md

 # JavaScript-Practice
-The coding problems I've solved as using javascript as a JS practice
+The coding problems I've solved using javascript to practice JS